George W. Comstock: American Journal of Epidemiology

-Research themes

-In his 2006 curriculum vitae, Comstock summarized his research as follows:

 Awards and contributions

 Comstock authored hundreds of scientific papers and received numerous awards, including the John Snow Award from the American Public Health Association, the Edward Livingston Trudeau Medal from the American Thoracic Society, the Maxwell Finland Award for Scientific Achievement from the National Foundation for Infectious Diseases and the National Heart, Lung and Blood Institute's Career Research Award.

-His work influenced generations of students, many of whom now hold public health leadership positions throughout the world.
-His contributions to the science of epidemiology were notable.
-For example, Comstock often mentioned "compensating bias" and the difference between the external validity of a measure of frequency and that of a measure of association, years before this concept was reported in the literature.
-He was also responsible for the notion that case-control studies test effectiveness, not efficacy, of interventions.

 In 2005, the Hopkins center in Hagerstown, Maryland, was renamed The George W. Comstock Center for Public Health Research and Prevention.

-George Comstock frequently quoted these words from Horace Mann's 1859 commencement speech at Antioch College: